-(g) Accounts Receivable
+(h) Accounts Receivable

 Accounts receivable mainly represent amounts due from online payment channels and delivery companies and are recorded net of an allowance for doubtful accounts, if any.
 The Group considers many factors in assessing the collectability of its accounts receivable, such as the age of the amounts due, the payment history, credit-worthiness and the financial condition of the debtor.
 An allowance for doubtful accounts is recorded in the period in which a loss is determined to be probable.
 The Group also makes a specific allowance if there is strong evidence indicating that an accounts receivable is likely to be unrecoverable.
 Accounts receivable balances are written off after all collection efforts have been exhausted.
-There was no allowance for doubtful accounts as of December 31, 2012 and 2013, and September 30, 2014 (unaudited).
+There was no allowance for doubtful accounts as of December 31, 2012, 2013 and 2014.
+Approximately 2% to 4% of the Company's accounts receivable represent output VAT amounts, which are excluded from the Company's merchandise sales revenues.

-(h) Inventories, net
+(i) Inventories, net